Associative Transformer: Associative Transformer

 \paragraph{Attractors}

-Priors learned in the memory bank act as attractors in associative memory.
-Attractors have basins of attraction defined by an energy function.
-Any input state that enters an attractor’s basin of attraction will converge to that attractor.
-The attractors in associative memory usually have the same dimension as input states; however, the priors $\gamma^{t+1}$ in the memory bank have a lower rank compared to the input.
-Therefore, we employ a learnable linear transformation $f_{\text{LT}}(\cdot)$ to project the priors into a space of the same dimension, $E$, as the input before using them as attractors.
+The learned priors in the explicit memory function as attractors within associative memory of a Hopfield network.
+Attractors have basins of attraction, and any input that enters an attractor’s basin converges to that specific attractor.
+Attractors usually have the same dimension as input states.
+Since we employ low-rank priors $\gamma^{t+1} \in \mathbb{R}^{M\times D}$, a learnable linear transformation $f_{\text{LT}}(\cdot)$ projects the priors into the same dimension $E$ as the input tokens before utilizing them as attractors.